-Perhaps the best thing about this for contractors is that, in addition to these savings, they have access to the massive amount of supplies that are available through the Home Depot.
+Perhaps the best thing about this for contractors is that, in addition to these savings, they have access to the massive amount of supplies that are available through Home Depot.
 This can be essential when trying to fill a big order or working on a bigger job.

-And as is the case with any small business, there is never enough money and being able to reallocate funds to job bids or other essentials can go a long way towards the overall health of your business.
+And as is the case with any small business, there is never enough money, and being able to reallocate funds to job bids or other essentials can go a long way toward the overall health of your business.

 What they don’t tell you is that there is room for negotiation.
-You can always negotiate for a steeper discount and the general rule of thumb is to never take less than the 12% mentioned previously.
-You can actually get it down a little further – in the 17-20% neighborhood if you are lucky.
+You can always negotiate for a steeper discount, and the general rule of thumb is never to take less than the 12% mentioned previously.
+Depending on your order, you can get it down a little further – in the 17-20% neighborhood if you are lucky.

-For those contractors that run with a bit larger of a budget, those savings can also make a substantial impact if you are purchasing materials on a regular basis.
+For those contractors that run with a bit larger budget, those savings can also make a substantial impact if you are purchasing materials on a regular basis.
 For a business of any size, savings on materials needed are massive.
 Just as big as being able to reallocate funds into other areas of the business.
 This gives your business greater versatility and the ability to strengthen areas that may have been weaker.

 Signing up for the Volume Pricing Program can be a game-changer for contractors everywhere.
 With a relatively short turnaround time and the potential for serious savings, it makes for a very smart idea for any contractor out there.
 Make the best use of every dollar by saving on bulk orders and being as prepared as you possibly can be when lining up a new or big job.